 Still not sure about fish.
 Nicer but those stupid things :(

-tmux is standard, but lot of alternatives with improvements.
+tmux is standard, but there are lot of alternatives with improvements.

-- byobu that also uses tmux as its engine but doing a better job in user interface and keys combination
+- byobu uses tmux as its engine but does a better job in user interface and key combinations